sarthakagrawal927/interview-prep/blog/README.md

-Count the distinct absolute values in the sorted array Print all combinations of positive integers in increasing order that sum to a given number Find all distinct combinations of given length — II Find subarrays with given sum in an array
+Count the distinct absolute values in the sorted array Print all combinations of positive integers in increasing order that sum to a given number Find all distinct combinations of given length — II Find subarray with given sum in an array
 Find the surpasser count for each element of an array Find maximum length sequence of continuous ones (Using Sliding Window) Find maximum length sequence of continuous ones
-Find index that divides an array into two non-empty subarrays of equal sum Calculate frequency of all elements present in an array of specified range Rearrange the array such that it contains positive and negative numbers at alternate positions Find a sorted triplet in the given array
+Find index that divides an array into two non-empty subarray of equal sum Calculate frequency of all elements present in an array of specified range Rearrange the array such that it contains positive and negative numbers at alternate positions Find a sorted triplet in the given array